 - 1. Locate the USB cable that came with the document camera. - 2.
-Connect the USB cable to the projector's USB-A or document camera port.
+Connect the USB cable to the projector's USB TypeA port.

 3. Connect the other end of the cable to the document camera's USB Type B port.